-Gas or electric grills will, however, be easier to ignite, with a simple button, or piezo ignition system on gas grills.
-Although these grills are easier to clean, with none of the ash of a charcoal grill, there are more parts to go wrong.
+Electric or gas smokers will, however, be easier to ignite, with a simple button, or piezo ignition system on gas smokers.
+Although these smokers are easier to clean, with none of the ash of a charcoal grill, there are more parts to go wrong.

 Grills and smokers are all made with metal which should also be rustproof.
 Regular cleaning, oiling and some protection from the elements will extend their life.

 What accessories can you use with the smoker or are included?
 A deflector plate can allow for more even heat distribution, while a water pan will be a barrier between the heat source and the foods.